Education Support – Parent Workshop

 Cancer is not always over when the treatments stop.
 Survivors of childhood cancer often face complex, long-term side-effects, which can impact their ability to learn and perform academically.
 Kids Cancer Care is striving to change this by actively supporting children, disadvantaged by cancer, throughout their primary and secondary school years.

-To learn more about our Education Support Programs or to register your child for tutoring, please email Kelly Kerr, Education Support Specialist, or call 403 984 6211.
+To learn more about our Education Support Programs or to register your child for tutoring, please email Karin Schlegel, Education Support Specialist, or call 403 984 6211.

 Kids Cancer Care matches patients and survivors in Kindergarten to grade 12 with volunteer tutors, who provide home-based one-to-one tutoring.
 These tutoring sessions help learners work towards specific academic goals, while boosting their confidence and helping them develop general learning skills.